h0a/thihoanguyen/_publications/2021cmame.md

 title: "3, Leveraging spectral analysis to elucidate membrane locking and unlocking in isogeometric finite element formulations of the curved Euler-Bernoulli beam"
 collection: publications
 permalink: /publications/2021cmame
-excerpt: 'Computer Methods in Applied Mechanics and Engineering, 2021 (Under review).
+excerpt: 'Computer Methods in Applied Mechanics and Engineering, 2021.
 Read more.'
 ---

 <div class="small">